LukaszSzarecki/audio_python/README.md

 ![image](https://user-images.githubusercontent.com/61761700/154111231-dd7ca63a-e5ad-46b6-84ea-44966bf47846.png)

 When N is large enough DFT operation can take very long time.
+Time results:
+* DFT slow **363 ms ± 12.6 ms**
+* FFT - recursive implementation **7.24 ms ± 189 µs**
+* FFT - iterative implementation **654 µs ± 30.5 µs**
+* Built fft function in Numpy **40.3 µs ± 3.22 µs**

 Fast Fourier transform Algorithms can be implemented using recursion or iteratively.
+An iteratively implemented algorithm is faster than a recursive algorithm.
+The most common fast Fourier transform (FFT) algorithm is The Cooley–Tukey algorithm.
+A radix-2 decimation-in-time (DIT) FFT is the simplest and most common form of the Cooley–Tukey algorithm which was implemented in my code.

 **2. Technologies**
 * Python 3.9